Waldensian Evangelical Church of the River Plate: History

 The flow of Waldensian immigrants has continued over time, with peaks in the flow of immigrants being observed in the years following the two World Wars.

 Inter-ecclesiastical relations

 The church is a member of the World Communion of Reformed Churches.
 Furthermore, the denomination is closely related to the Waldensian Evangelical Church, with which it holds meetings on theological matters.

 Doctrine

 The church subscribes to the Apostles' Creed and the Nicene Creed.
 In addition, the denomination subscribes to the Waldensian Confession of Faith, drawn up in 1655.

+The denomination supports the ordination of women and same-sex marriage.